arpitjain099/phoenix/python/projects/phiphi/docs/adding_gathers.md

 It is important to remove PI data.
 List of things that should be removed:
 - Ids
 - Ids or usernames of accounts
-- People's names or usernames in the text of a post or comments
+- People's names or usernames in the text of a post or comment
 - URLs

 One option is to replace this with the attribute name and an index. e.g.